isabella232/OfficeDocs-O365ServiceDescriptions-pr.it-IT/Office365-ServiceDescriptions/project-online-service-description/core-functionality.md

 ## <a name="multiple-level-undo"></a>Annullamento delle ultime azioni effettuate
 <a name="bkmk_Multiplelevelundo"> </a>

-È possibile annullare più modifiche contemporaneamente utilizzando il menu di annullamento.
+È possibile annullare più modifiche contemporaneamente utilizzando il menu Annulla.

 ## <a name="network-diagram-view"></a>Visualizzazione Diagramma reticolare
 <a name="bkmk_Networkdiagramview"> </a>